 - PHYS 350 Thermodynamics and Statistical Mechanics covers classical thermodynamics, zeroth, first, second and third law of thermodynamics and their applications (law of mass action, heat engines, refrigerators, heat pumps, etc.), kinetic gas theory, and introduction to statistical mechanics.
 Prerequisites: MATH 231 and PHYS 231 or permission of instructor.

 - ME 480 Senior Mechanical Engineering Seminar: An overview of the impact of mechanical engineering in global, economic, environmental, and societal contexts, contemporary issues in engineering, and engineering careers.
-This course serves as a career planning course and prepares students for the Fundamentals of Engineering (FE) – Mechanical Exam, administered by the National Council of Examiners for Engineering and Surveying (NCEES).
+This course serves as a career planning course and helps prepare students for the Fundamentals of Engineering (FE) – Mechanical Exam, administered by the National Council of Examiners for Engineering and Surveying (NCEES).
 The FE is the first step in the process towards attaining Professional Engineer credentials.
 Prerequisite: Senior Status.
 1 lecture hour.

 Mechanical Engineering Electives: mechanical engineering students must choose from one of the following courses: